The Adding Device of Jacob Auch

 The German Jacob Auch (1765-1842) was a very good mechanic and clock-maker (see biography of Jacob Auch), interesting for us with his remarkable calculating machine.

-Auch was born in Echterdingen.
+Auch was born in Echterdingen, a small town near Stuttgart.
 In the same town, from 1781 till 1790 served Philipp Matthäus Hahn.
 The young Jacob was an apprentice of Hahn and used to work in his workshop in Echterdingen.
-From 1787 till 1798 Auch opened and worked in his own workshop in Vaihingen an der Enz and Karlsruhe, and from 1798 till 1842 he was hired as a ducal mechanic (Großherzoglichen Hofmechanicus) at the Weimar court.
+From 1787 till 1798 Auch opened and worked in his own workshop in Vaihingen an der Enz and Karlsruhe, and from 1798 till 1842 he was hired as a Ducal Mechanic (Großherzoglichen Hofmechanicus) at the Weimar court.

-In 1790, while in Vaihingen an der Enz, Jacob Auch made an adding machine of a very good workmanship.
-He was probably inspired by the machine of his mentor Hahn, but its construction is completely different.
+During the years 1789 and 1790, while in Vaihingen an der Enz, Jacob Auch made several adding machines of a very good workmanship.
+He was most probably inspired by the adding machine of his mentor Hahn, as its construction is quite similar, but with an improved tens-carry mechanism.

 The calculating machine of Jacob Auch (© Württembergisches Landesmuseum Stuttgart)

-The dimensions of the machine of Auch in Stuttgart are: 22,8 x 6,1 x 1,9 cm.
-It is made of brass and was placed in a wooden case.
+The dimensions of the machine of Auch in Stuttgart are: 22,8 x 6,1 x 1,9 cm (the device in Leiden is bigger—28 x 8,0 x 4,0 cm), the weight is about 720 g.
+It is made of brass and is placed in a wooden case.

 At the lower left corner of the box is inscribed an instruction for work in German: use black to add and red to subtract.
-This means, that the internal calculating mechanism is unidirectional, the wheels can be rotated only in clockwise direction, and subtraction can be done, using the method complements of 10.
-The machine has also tens carry mechanism.
+This means, that the internal calculating mechanism is unidirectional, the wheels can be rotated only in clockwise direction, and subtraction can be done, using the method complements of 10

 Close view to the digital wheels of the machine of Jacob Auch (© Württembergisches Landesmuseum Stuttgart)